 The DevOps lifecycle is a set of automated development processes or workflows that occur as part of an iterative development lifecycle.
 It takes a continuous approach, so an infinity loop represents its lifecycle.

-DevOps lifecycle phases
+DevOps lifecycle phases with tools

-1. Continuous development and Continuous Integration
+1. Continuous development and Continuous integration (CI/CD)

 Continuous integration (CI) is the method of automating the integration of code changes from various contributors into a single software project.
 Continuous delivery (CD) produces software that can be deployed readily/continuously as required.
 CI/CD tools help create pipelines to standardize the releases.